cypu/github_adapter/README.md

 `python3 run_test.py'

 Please remember to have changes on your branch, because system does not create them for tests.
+It is also required to run this command from the root of project.

 ## Other notes